Rohde-Schwarz/pytest-fluent/docs/usage/stage_settings.md

 Sometimes, the default settings are not enough in order to forward the test information as needed.
 Therefore, you can set custom stage settings in order to fit your needs.

 You can set specific values for `all` stages or specific values for any used stage.
 In order to do so, call your test run with the `--stage-settings=YourFileName.json` parameter.
+It is also possible to provide a `JSON` or `YAML` string by setting the format with a separator e.g. `--stage-settings=json:{"json": "content}` or `--stage-settings=yaml:yaml: content`

 The following example stage settings JSON file content:

 ```json
 {